PacktPublishing/Mastering-Angular-Test-Driven-Development/README.md

     // And load the modules.
     context.keys().map(context);

-Finally, you'll update your `angular.json` file about the test section like this to configure the usage of Karma's custom configuration file:
+Finally, you'll update your `angular.json` file about the test section like that to configure the usage of Karma's custom configuration file:

     "test": {
               ...